 - Basic medication.
 Aspirin, Paracetamol and anything else you need.

 - Water treatment pills.
-Although in wilderness areas it is usually safe to drink water from flowing streams (nothing more refreshing than Tasmanian mountain water), sometimes water sources can be limited to tarns or rain tanks.
+Although in wilderness areas it is usually safe to drink water from flowing streams (nothing more refreshing than Tasmanian mountain water), sometimes water sources can be limited to tarns, bore water or rain tanks.
 If in doubt, treat the water before you drink it.
-Water treatment pills have worked well for me, but some people carry entire water filter systems.
+Micropur water treatment pills have worked well for me, but some people carry entire water filter systems.
 Alternatively boil it for 2-3 minutes.

 - Toiletry bag.
 Toothbrush and more.
 You can save a lot of weight here by leaving stuff at home, e.g. razor, hair styling, shower gel etc. Try to look for bio-degradable tooth paste and soap.

 - Toilet paper.
-That’s right, on most campsites in remote Tasmania you need to bring it (not so on mainland Australia).
+That’s right, on most campsites in remote Tasmania and elsewhere you need to bring it.
 If there is no toilet at the campsite, please follow the rules and bury your waste, far enough away from water sources.

 - Sun screen.
 Essential, everywhere in Australia.

 - Mosquito repellent.
-Not always needed, depends much on where I go.
+Not always needed, depends much on where you go.
 Often the same can be achieved by simply covering up and not wearing shorts and t-shirt later in the evening.

 Clothing is very much dependent on individual likings and / or season.
 The items listed here are only a loose list of items worth considering.